10 Legal Risks of Non-Compliance in Recruitment

 Discrimination Claims Under EEOC Laws

-Let’s start with the one that’s most familiar—and still frequently mishandled: discrimination.
+Let’s start with the one that’s most familiar and still frequently mishandled: discrimination.
 Under EEOC (Equal Employment Opportunity Commission) laws, it’s illegal to make hiring decisions based on race, gender, age, religion, disability, national origin, or other protected characteristics.

 Improper Background Check Procedures (FCRA Violations)

 Running a background check isn’t just about clicking a button and waiting for a report.
-If you’re not following the Fair Credit Reporting Act (FCRA) guidelines, you’re opening your company up to lawsuits.
+If you’re not following the Fair Credit Reporting Act guidelines, you’re opening your company up to lawsuits.

 Misclassification of Employees vs. Independent Contractors